Lakritzator/ScaleX/README.md

 This code will Scale a bitmap 2 or 3 times with the algorithm described here: https://www.scale2x.it/algorithm

 This implementation is used by Greenshot, to scale the icons for HighDPI screens so they are not so small.
-It should only solve a temporary issue, until Greenshot can use vector graphics.
+It should only solve a temporary issue, until Greenshot can use vector graphics...

 The reason to place it in this repository, is to see & discus what tricks can be used to optimize the code.